kixi/advent-of-code-2017/README.md

 # advent-of-code

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+My solutions to (Advent of Code 2017)[http://adventofcode.com/]

 ## License

-Copyright © 2017 FIXME
+Copyright © 2017 Günter Kickinger

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.